jonnonz1/nz-statute-book/acts/public/1985/goods-and-services-tax-act-1985.md

   (a) a supply from the listing intermediary to the operator of the electronic marketplace that is zero-rated under section 11A(1)﻿(jd); and
   (b) a supply by the operator, in the course or furtherance of its taxable activity, to the recipient.
 (4) In relation to a supply described in subsection (2)﻿(a) or (b) or (3)﻿(a), the supply of listed services facilitated by a listing intermediary or a supply of other services by a listing intermediary does not create a requirement to provide taxable supply information.
-(5) For a supply described in subsection (2)﻿(c), the listing intermediary is treated for the purposes of the definition of flat-rate credit and sections 8C(3)﻿(b)﻿(ii) and (6), 20(3)﻿(de) and (3N), 25AAA, and 60H as if they were the operator of the electronic marketplace and must meet all the requirements placed on the operator in relation to the flat-rate credit under those provisions for that supply.
+(5) For a supply described in subsection (2)﻿(c), the listing intermediary is treated for the purposes of the definition of flat-rate credit and sections 8C(3)﻿(b)﻿(ii) and (6), 20(3)﻿(de) and (3N), 25AAA, 60H, and schedule 7, part A, clause 3B of the Tax Administration Act 1994 as if they were the operator of the electronic marketplace and must meet all the requirements placed on the operator in relation to the flat-rate credit under those provisions for that supply.
 (6) Subsection (7) applies, in relation to an operator of an electronic marketplace, when a listing intermediary resident in New Zealand—
   (a) enters into agreements with more than one operator of an electronic marketplace to list or advertise the listed services provided by an underlying supplier on those marketplaces; and
   (b) enables or facilitates the supply of the listed services through the use of an electronic system that can facilitate and manage automatically the bookings made by recipients of the services; and
   (c) has agreed with the operator of the electronic marketplace, recording their agreement in a document, that the listing intermediary is liable for the payment of tax in relation to the supplies of listed services on that electronic marketplace.
-(7) Despite subsections (2) and (3), the listing intermediary is treated for the purposes of this section, the definition of flat-rate credit, and sections 8C, 11A(1)﻿(jc), 20(3)﻿(de) and (3N), 25AAA, 60(1C), 60C(2)﻿(ab), (2BB), (2BE), (2BF), (3B), and (3C), 60H, and 85E as if they were the operator of the electronic marketplace and must meet all the requirements placed on the operator.
+(7) Despite subsections (2) and (3), the listing intermediary is treated for the purposes of this section, the definition of flat-rate credit, and sections 8C, 11A(1)﻿(jc), 20(3)﻿(de) and (3N), 25AAA, 60(1C), 60C(2)﻿(ab), (2BB), (2BE), (2BF), (3B), and (3C), 60H, 85E, and schedule 7, part A, clause 3B of the Tax Administration Act 1994 as if they were the operator of the electronic marketplace and must meet all the requirements placed on the operator.
 The operator has no liability under this Act in relation to the supply of the listed services other than, in the absence of an agreement under subsection (7B), the provision of taxable supply information and supply correction information as required under section 19NB.
 For the avoidance of doubt, the operator is treated as the supplier for the provision of that information.
 (7B) When a listing intermediary and an operator of the electronic marketplace have made an agreement described in subsection (6)﻿(c), the intermediary and the operator may also agree that the intermediary is required to provide the taxable supply information and supply correction information, as applicable, to the recipient as required under section 19NB.
 In these circumstances, despite subsection (7), the intermediary is treated as the supplier for the purposes of the provision of the information.
 (8) A listing intermediary means a registered person who— (a) lists services referred to in section 8C(2)﻿(a) on an electronic marketplace on behalf of the underlying supplier who makes those supplies through the electronic marketplace; and